|Position:||Assistant Coach/Recruiting Coordinator|

-Anthony Harris begins his third season on deck as an assistant coach and is also the recruiting coordinator for the swimming programs at the University of North Dakota.
+Anthony Harris begins his fourth season on deck as an assistant coach and is also the recruiting coordinator for the swimming programs at the University of North Dakota.
 An accomplished swimmer at the collegiate level, Harris has served at different levels in his coaching career.

 Harris most recently served as an assistant coach at Ohio University.
 While with the Bobcats, Harris helped guide Ohio to a runner-up finish in the MAC.
 He also tutored two swimmers to Olympic Trial Qualifying performances and coached one swimmer to an NCAA national meet appearance.
 All told, nine different school records were broken during his time at Ohio.

 Previously, he was the assistant swimming and diving coach, recruiting coordinator and aquatics coordinator at the University of South Dakota from 2005-11.
 During his time with the Coyotes, Harris coached 32 All-Americans, 25 school record-breaking performances and helped lead the school to three NCAA top-10 finishes.
 On top of his coaching duties, he also volunteered as a sports information assistant for USD football, softball, volleyball, soccer and basketball.

 Prior to coaching at USD, Harris completed a graduate assistantship at St. Cloud University in St. Cloud, Minn., where he served as the assistant swimming and diving coach from 2003-05.
 In those two years, he coached 13 All-Americans.
 Harris also served a one-year stint as assistant swim coach at the University of Wisconsin at Stevens Point during the 2002-03 season.